The Academic Year

 - Types of Majors: To insure appropriate depth within an area or related areas of knowledge, students are required to elect among: 1) a departmental major; 2) an established interdepartmental major; or 3) an individually designed interdepartmental major.
 Within each of these types of majors the student is required to complete a capstone experience.
 The purpose of this capstone requirement is to give students experience with reading original research literature, doing original work, or presenting a performance.
 This requirement may be met in many ways, e.g., senior seminar, independent project, honors project.
 The means of completing this experience are designated by the major department, interdepartmental programs, and IDIM committees and so indicated in the catalog in the cases of departments and interdepartmental programs.

 - A departmental major consists of not less than thirty-two nor more than forty-four semester credits in courses within one department.
-Supporting courses included, a major must not require fewer than thirty-six semester credits nor more than sixty-eight semester credits.
+Supporting courses included, a major may not require more than sixty-eight semester credits.
 Departments will determine those courses, and sequences of courses, which constitute the various patterns for the major in that field.
 Departments will also designate the appropriate means for completion of the senior capstone requirement within each major.
 A department may also recommend (but not require) additional electives from among its own offerings or in supporting fields as indicated by the student’s educational and career objectives.